 Now, that full process happens automatically: an email appears in her colleagues’ inboxes every Monday morning, formatted exactly how they need it.

 Impressive?
 That’s just the start.
-Alejandra has built almost a dozen “data apps”, and uses many data apps built by others.
-This Monday specifically, she’s about to complete a data app that predicts student success, and share it with her team.
+Alejandra has built almost a dozen “data notebooks”, and uses many data notebooks built by others.
+This Monday specifically, she’s about to complete a data notebook that predicts student success, and share it with her team.
 Let’s take a peek:

 Something like this would have seemed impossibly complex back in 2021.
 What’s changed?
 Two things: